Darlene-12/Darlene-12/README.md

 - 🚀 **JavaScript excites me** because of its versatility in building fast, responsive web applications.
 - 🌱 **Currently learning** advanced machine learning techniques and React (Vite) to sharpen my full-stack capabilities.
 - 🤖 **Exploring** robotics & AI applications to push the boundaries of innovation.
-- 🛠️ **Open to collaborating** on ML, deep learning, and full-stack projects.
+- 🛠️ **Open to collaborating** on ML, deep learning, and full-stack projects related to Data.

 Let's build something **awesome** together!